-From its humble beginnings as a tiny village in 1836, with an unverified number of citizens, Houston has been growing at fascinating rates.
-The city’s current population is over 2 million people, making it one of the highest populated cities in the country.
+From its humble beginnings as a tiny village in 1836, with an unverified number of citizens, Houston has been growing at an astounding rate.
+The city’s current population is over 2 million people, making it one of the highest-populated cities in the country.
 Houston has grown into a developed metropolis full of activities, and offers places to explore and chances to learn about Texan history.
 Houston has been named the most affordable vacation spot in the U.S. by Hotwire.com, and it has made Travel + Leisure’s roundup of America’s Favorite Cities.

-When the city was incorporated into the Republic of Texas in 1837, Houston became the proud capital.
+When the city was incorporated into the Republic of Texas in 1837, Houston became the proud Texas capital.
 Although the capital was relocated in 1840, Houston maintained its strong political ties.
 By the 1900s, Houston had grown to an economic leader in Texas with success in the oil industry.
-Since then, Houston’s economy has continued to grow and diversify in to the areas of science, technology and finance as well.
+Since then, Houston’s economy has continued to grow and diversify into the areas of science, technology and finance.

 With the country’s 4th largest airport system, Houston is relatively easy to reach.
 The city’s METRORail and Bus system provide reliable transportation in the heart of Houston, but a car is required to go off the beaten path.

 The cost of living in Houston is close to the national average.
 Best of all, Houston residents pay less than average for things like groceries, healthcare, utilities, and transportation.
 Use the cost of living tools below to see how your budget measures up.